-With the help of light you can get great contrast.
-Contrast will bring the tonal differences in your photography as you can’t use color.
+With the help of light, you can get high contrast.
+The contrast will bring the tonal differences in your photography as you can’t use color.
 With side lighting, for instance, you’ll get longer shadows.

-Contrast is important because when there is a distinct contrast, with dark shades and bright light, you’ll be able to see things you didn’t see before.
+Contrast is significant because when there is a distinct contrast, with dark shades and bright light, you’ll be able to see things you didn’t see before.

 In photography, an ISO number is an indication of the sensitivity of the image sensor, where a higher number indicates higher sensitivity.
-The higher the ISO is the more are the possibilities to take pictures in low light, without the usage of flash.
+The higher the ISO is, the more are the possibilities to take pictures in low light without the use of flash.

 For black and white photography, use the lowest ISO.
-When you use high ISO the noise will become more obvious.
+When you use high ISO, the noise will become more visible.
 Noise in photography is like the "grain" in film, where the film doesn’t become as smooth as you’d wish.
 The higher your ISO is, the more unpleasant dots will show in your photo.
 Therefore shady and dim days are actually great for black and white photographs.

-Black and white photography can basically look good in most occasions and circumstances.
+Black and white photography can look good on most occasions and circumstances.

-- When taking pictures of large spaces, like landscapes or foliages; make sure that the same tone isn’t flowing through all the elements in your photography as this will give it a rather boring and dead look.
+When taking pictures of large spaces, like landscapes or foliages, make sure that the same tone isn’t flowing through all the elements in your photography, as this will give it a rather dull and dead look.
 Most black and white images are supposed to be dramatic and leave a striking impact on the viewer.

 One way of doing this is by finding a movement, like an unsteady wave in a sea or a moving sky.
 Something that isn’t really all that dramatic in real life can become much more intense when a glimpse of it is caught on camera.

-- One single subject is the most popular choice for black and white photography.
-This goes mostly for portraits, here you can really emphasize on the affect that the gray scale will bring to the person’s expression.
+One single subject is the most popular choice for black and white photography.
+This goes mostly for portraits; here, you can emphasize the effect that the grayscale will bring to the person’s expression.